Supporting Fine Arts with ESSER and ARP Funds

 Identifying the Needs and Building the Plan

-Local education agencies are required to submit plans for the use of ESSER ARP funds to the Ohio Department of Education .
+Local education agencies are required to submit plans for the use of ESSER ARP funds to the Ohio Department of Education and Workforce .
 A first step in the planning process is to identify needs using the One Needs Assessment.
 Districts can then build the plan with a broad range of stakeholders as part of the ED STEPS process.

 As part of the planning process, local education agencies are encouraged to analyze local data that can help identify strengths and existing gaps in student achievement.
 Additionally, the local education agency is encouraged to analyze the professional development needs of staff related to any instructional practices, materials or assessments.